FDL Reads2018-09-27T18:51:22-05:00

 FDL ReadsWelcome to FDL Reads, weekly book reviews from Fondulac District Library.
 Librarians (and possibly some other guest reviewers) review all types of books, from children’s picture books, young adult favorites, to the latest adult thriller, and share their thoughts each week.
 If the book is owned by Fondulac District Library (or another local library), you’ll see a direct link to the catalog entry and whether or not it is available.
 If it is checked out or at another local library, you will be able to place a hold as long as you have your library card and PIN numbers.
 As with any book review, these are our opinions…we disagree amongst ourselves about books frequently.
 We all have different likes and dislikes, which is what makes the world an interesting place.
 Please enjoy, and keep on reading!

-Reviewed By: Chelsea Bunton, library volunteer
+Reviewed by: Chelsea Bunton, Library volunteer

-Suggested Age: Middle School (11-14)
+Suggested Age: (9-12)

 Rating: 5/5